Burhanuddin Qasmi: Educational initiatives

-In 2010, Qasmi announced the establishment of the Markaz Universal School of Theology in Jogeshwari, Mumbai, as a project of the Markazul Ma'arif Education and Research Centre.
-The school aimed to integrate a dual curriculum—combining international academic syllabi with traditional Islamic studies—to attract middle-class and affluent Muslim families who otherwise did not send their children to madrasas.
+In 2010, Qasmi announced the establishment of the Markaz Universal School of Theology in Jogeshwari, Mumbai, as a project of the MMERC.
+The school aimed to integrate a dual curriculum combining international academic syllabi with traditional Islamic studies to attract middle-class and affluent Muslim families who otherwise did not send their children to madrasas.
 Qasmi stated that the goal was to offer students both religious grounding and broader career opportunities.
 The project was backed by survey data from 11,000 Muslim families, of whom 96 percent supported the initiative.

 Views

 Terrorism and communal violence

 Following the 2008 Mumbai attacks, Qasmi emphasized that Indian Muslims had no connection to the violence and called it a foreign act.
 He stated, "This is a foreign attack.
 It has nothing to do with Indian Muslims or Muslim violence against Hindus or Hindu violence against Muslims."

-In 2011, during a rally in Mumbai’s Azad Maidan, Qasmi criticized media bias in reporting on arrests of Muslims in terror-related cases.
+In 2011, during a rally in Mumbai's Azad Maidan, Qasmi criticized media bias in reporting on arrests of Muslims in terror-related cases.
 He noted that while arrests were widely reported, the eventual acquittals or releases were often ignored, calling for more responsible journalism.

 In 2012, Qasmi joined other Muslim leaders in condemning violence against minorities during the Assam riots and called for decisive government action.

 Judiciary and legal processes

 Ahead of the 2010 Allahabad High Court verdict on the Babri Masjid–Ram Janmabhoomi dispute, Qasmi urged the community to maintain peace and faith in the judiciary.
-He cautioned against provocations and discouraged both protest and celebration, regardless of the verdict’s outcome.
+He cautioned against provocations and discouraged both protest and celebration, regardless of the verdict's outcome.

-Following the verdict, Qasmi stated that the judgment was "more a reconciliation than a judgment based on merit" and criticized the court’s reasoning for designating the site as Ram’s birthplace.
+Following the verdict, Qasmi stated that the judgment was "more a reconciliation than a judgment based on merit" and criticized the court's reasoning for designating the site as Ram's birthplace.

 In 2011, Qasmi condemned the arrest of IPS officer Sanjiv Bhatt, terming it political retaliation against a whistleblower.
 He emphasized that communal violence must be condemned, but such events should not be used to silence those who speak out.

 In 2014, Qasmi clarified that Shariah courts in India operate as informal mediation forums without legal authority under the Indian Constitution.